 While not technically part of Saguaro National Park, the Arizona Sonora Desert Museum is located just outside the park.
 It’s a great place to learn about the history, desert ecosystems, and animals that call the area home.

 7. Dry Tortugas National Park

-- Where: Dry Tortugas NP is in Florida
+- Where: Dry Tortugas NP is in Florida.

-- Suggestion by Ruby from A Journey We Love
+- Suggestion by Ruby from A Journey We Love.

 Dry Tortugas NP, located between Florida and Cuba, is one of the harder to reach National Parks.
-It is only accessible by a ferry or by a small airplane.
+It is only accessible by ferry or by small airplane.
 But that’s also what makes it more unique and worth visiting.

 There are seven islands in Dry Tortugas NP.
 However, when people talk about visiting Dry Tortugas, they usually refer to the 2nd largest island, Garden Key.
 That’s where Fort Jefferson is located and that’s where day tours go.